 Forensic Engineering is a branch of civil engineering that is concerned with investigating the reasons why some structures, materials, and components fail.

 You can choose one or decide to specialize in a number of different fields.
 However, the major requirement for pursuing civil engineering job is to have a stronghold in mathematics and science.
-Having a post-graduate degree in the field will automatically make you more attractive to the employers and improve your prospects of securing a high paying job.
+Having a post-graduate degree in the field will automatically make you more attractive to employers and improve your prospects of securing a high paying job.
 Therefore, it is highly advisable to keep learning to expand your skillset.